Updated: March 30, 2023 - 8 min read

 Also, I always recommend the following to my mentees:

-- Build something… whether it is an app or a simple website.
-Think of personas that you would cater to, how the user on-boarding looks like, what will the MVP be, what design decisions you have to make.
+Build something… whether it is an app or a simple website.
+Think of personas that you would cater to, how the user onboarding looks like, what the MVP will be, and what design decisions you have to make.

-- Try thinking outside the box to get the job done and reducing user pain points.
+Try thinking outside the box to get the job done and reduce user pain points.
 I blogged about it on Medium.

-As a product owner, you can do many things that a PM does like talking to users, understanding their pain-points, see sources of friction, relentlessly bugs, and doing competitive analysis.
+As a product owner, you can do many things that a PM does like talking to users, understanding their pain points, see sources of friction, relentlessly bugs, and doing competitive analysis.
 All of these skill sets will be valuable as a PM.

 Try building something in your free time.
 Get all the skillsets that are listed above, so you would be able to find opportunities either inside or outside your organisation.

-I read many books across different disciplines to be in a better at what I do 😄 Here are the ones I will recommend:
+I read many books across different disciplines to be better at what I do 😄 Here are the ones I will recommend:

 1) Inspired by Marty Cagan—PM focused